NASA-IMPACT/hls-metadata/README.md

-#hls-metadata-brian - creates metadata for HLS
+#hls-metadata - creates metadata for HLS

 The use of rasterio does not allow for the regular pip install of rasterio using wheels.
 To run this, you must make sure that there is a gdal version that supports HDF4 installed on the system and install rasterio using
 ```